Schedule Policy/Career Is Now in Effect (March 2026)

-Schedule F Is Back: What Federal Employees Need to Know Before March 8
+Schedule Policy/Career Is Now in Effect: What Federal Employees Need to Know

-On February 5, OPM published the final rule for Schedule Policy/Career.
-On March 8, it takes effect.
-Roughly 50,000 federal employees in "policy-influencing" positions will become at-will workers who can be fired without the protections that have defined federal civil service since 1978.
+The Schedule Policy/Career rule took effect on March 8, 2026.
+Roughly 50,000 federal employees in "policy-influencing" positions are now in scope to become at-will workers who can be fired without the protections that have defined the civil service since 1978.

 Key Takeaways

-- Reclassified employees lose MSPB appeal rights, 30-day termination notice, student loan repayment, and retention incentives
+- Reclassified employees lose MSPB appeal rights, 30-day termination notice, and the agency-paid student loan repayment benefit (5 CFR Part 537)

-- Reclassified employees keep FERS retirement, FEHB, TSP, severance pay eligibility, and EEOC complaint rights
+- Reclassified employees keep FERS pension, FEHB, TSP, severance pay eligibility, and EEOC rights

 What Schedule Policy/Career Actually Changes

 The original Schedule F executive order came and went in 2020 without reclassifying a single position.
 Biden revoked it on day two.
-This time is different.
-The administration completed the full rulemaking process: proposed rule, 40,500+ public comments (94% opposed), and a final rule with a 30-day effective date.
+This version is different.
+The administration completed the full rulemaking process: a proposed rule, 40,500-plus public comments (94% opposed), and a final rule with a 30-day effective date.

 Positions at Risk